I love making vegetable soup and here’s why.

 So when you’re making vegetable soup, you don’t want to dump all of your vegetables in at the same time.
 If you do, the result will be some mushy veggies and that’s not what you want in your soup!

-The best vegetable soups have a variety of vegetables that all maintain their unique textures without being overcooked.
+The best veggie soups have a variety of vegetables that all maintain their unique textures without being overcooked.

-As you’ll see in my recipe below, I add the various veggies at different times in the simmering process.
-This method has never let me down.
+As you’ll see in the video above, I add the various veggies at different times in the simmering process.
+This method has never let me down!